4.6. VIRTUAL SERVERS

 - Enter the port number through which the service application will listen.
 Since this example is for HTTP services, port 80 is used.

 - Choose between UDP and TCP in the drop-down menu.
-Web servers typically communicate by means of the TCP protocol, so this is selected in the example above.
+Web servers typically communicate via the TCP protocol, so this is selected in the example above.

 - Virtual IP Address